Rowobin/zterm/README.md

 # zterm
 A single-file low-level terminal manipulation library for unix systems written in Zig.
 Built as a learning exercise.

 If you find any bugs or other issues, please let me know.
-If you think there's features that I should add, suggestions are always appreciated!
+If you think there's features that I should add, suggestions and PRs are always appreciated!

 > Tested with zig 0.14.1

-> Tested with Ghostty
+> Tested with MacOs Terminal, Ghostty and Kitty

 ## Features